June 18th – July 5th, 2020

 The following lab leaders will work at the MNDI:

-- MNDI Lab 1- Michael Greenstein (Glenbrook North High School) and TBA
+- MNDI Lab 1- Eugenia Giampetruzzi (Emory University) and Michael Greenstein (Glenbrook North High School)

 - MNDI Lab 2- Kevin McCaffrey (Glenbrook North High School) and Christina Phillips (Notre Dame High School)